 Definition of native and hybrid

-The rapid adoption of iOS and Android has created a problem in the development world: Which operating system do you build solutions for?
-Typical development is completed with supported tools such as Xcode for iOS, Android Studio for Android and Visual Studio for Windows.
-Building mobile solutions with the recommended development tools and languages is often referred to as native development.
+The rapid adoption of iOS and Android created a problem in the development world: Which operating system do developers build products for?
+Teams complete typical mobile app development with supported tools such as Xcode for iOS, Android Studio for Android and Visual Studio for both Android and iOS.
+Developers refer to building mobile platforms for a specific OS, along with using the platform's development tools and languages, as native development.

 Pros and cons of native and hybrid

-Enterprise mobile development is often completed with specific tools and frameworks referred to as Mobile enterprise application platforms (MEAPs).
-The goal of a MEAP is to provide cross-platform tools that make it easy to connect with back office databases and systems.
-Popular MEAPs include Kony, SAP Mobile Platform and IBM Worklight.
-Common trends with MEAPs are drag & drop interfaces for non-developers and tools built on top of PhoneGap.
+Enterprise mobile development is often completed with specific tools and frameworks referred to as mobile enterprise application platforms (MEAPs).
+The goal of a MEAP is to provide cross-platform tools that make it easy to connect with back-office databases and systems.
+Popular MEAPs include Kony, Mendix and OutSystems.
+The MEAP is known especially for its drag-and-drop capabilities, which have given rise to the concept of the citizen developer.

 Which platform should you develop for?

-Determining whether to develop native or hybrid isn't the only consideration when deciding how to build a mobile app.
-Other factors you need to consider when selecting a platform to build an enterprise app include:
+Determining whether to go with the native or hybrid approach isn't the only consideration when deciding how to build an enterprise mobile app.
+Other factors to consider when selecting a platform include the following:

-- Do you want to leverage MEAP for cross-platform development?
+- Do you want to use a MEAP product for cross-platform development?

 - Will you be creating tools for tablets and phones?